StidZhang/homepage/documentation.md

 1. The "Remove Useless Attribute" may not work due to the potential underflow in the operator.
 Need to write R/Python script for such situation.

-2. Both "Execute R" and "Execute Python" only accept dataset as input, which will turns out to be data table/pandas.Dataframe inside the script.
+2. Both "Execute R" and "Execute Python" only accept dataset as input, which will turns out to be data table in R or pandas.Dataframe inside the script.
 For executing model, performaceVector or any other thing, the "Execute Script" use Groovy scripts/Java codes.

 ## Regression Model in RapidMiner